-shift-ref-chan before February 2011 the reference channel of the rri3 had to beshifted by +0.5 channels if the spectrum was not IF flipped, otherwise -0.5, default: False
+FFTS had to be hifted by +0.5 channels if the spectrum was not IF flipped, otherwise -0.5, default: False python CmdLinePipeline.py -c '/homes/user/myclass.100m' /daten/Raw/20141201myprojectcodeXFFTS

 The meaning of the parameters is like in the Table above (just slightly different argument names).
 The only difference is the '-c CLASSFILE' option that allows to give a certain class name.
-Default is "<date><project>.100m" where the date and project code are automatically filled-in from what is found in the MBfits files (this can lead to multiple class files obviously).
+Default is "<date> <project>.100m" where the date and project code are automatically filled-in from what is found in the MBfits files (this can lead to multiple class files obviously).